joshgillies/node-matrix-asset-list/README.md

 # node-matrix-assets

-Requireable object list of Squiz Matrix core assets.
+A requireable object list of Squiz Matrix' core assets.

 Extracted using the [JS API getAssetTypes] function.